ABOUT THE PROGRAM

 Eligibility:

-- Full-time students currently enrolled in academic programs at USU with usuhs.edu and canvas accounts.
+- Full-time military and civilian students enrolled in academic programs at USU with usuhs.edu and canvas accounts.
+This program does not support contractors and/or non-DoD/USU affiliated applications at this time.

 - Applicants should possess, at a minimum, a Baccalaureate degree from an accredited academic institution.

-- How likely applicants are to use this education to further the tactical, operational, or strategic objectives of the DOD, or the broader U.S. government, with respect to health informatics and information sciences will be taken into consideration.
+- We will consider the likelihood of applicants' furthering the tactical, operational, or strategic objectives of the DoD, or the broader U.S. government, with respect to health informatics and information sciences.

 Documents Needed to Apply: